 To LGIA

-INTERCONNECTION REQUIREMENTS FOR A WIND GENERATING PLANT
+INTERCONNECTION REQUIREMENTS FOR AN ASYNCHRONOUS GENERATING FACILITY

-Appendix H sets forth requirements and provisions specific to a wind generating plant.
-All other requirements of this LGIA continue to apply to wind generating plant interconnections.
+Appendix H sets forth the requirements and provisions specific to all Asynchronous Generating Facilities that have not executed an LGIA or been tendered an LGIA by the CAISO as of June 10, 2010.
+All other requirements of this LGIA continue to apply to Asynchronous Generating Facility interconnections.

-A. Technical Standards Applicable to a Wind Generating Plant
+A. Technical Standards Applicable to Asynchronous Generating Facilities

-i.
-Low Voltage Ride-Through (LVRT) Capability
+I. Low Voltage Ride-Through (LVRT) Capability

-A wind generating plant shall be able to remain online during voltage disturbances up to the time periods and associated voltage levels set forth in the standard below.
+An Asynchronous Generating Facility shall be able to remain online during voltage disturbances up to the time periods and associated voltage levels set forth in the requirements below.
+The requirement set forth in this section A(I) to Appendix H shall not apply to any solar photovoltaic Asynchronous Generating Facility in the Interconnection Queue on June 10, 2010 that can demonstrate a binding commitment, as of May 18, 2010, to purchase inverters for thirty(30) percent or more of the Large Generating Facility’s maximum Generating Facility Capacity that are incapable of complying with the low-voltage ride-through requirement.
+The Interconnection Customer must include a statement from the inverter manufacturer confirming the inability to comply with this requirement in addition to any information requested by the CAISO to determine the applicability of this exemption.

-All wind generating plants subject to FERC Order No. 661 must meet the following requirements:
+{First version: incorporates minimal changes to the FERC 661a language.}

-1. Wind generating plants are required to remain in-service during three-phase faults with normal clearing (which is a time period of approximately 4 – 9 cycles) and single line to ground faults with delayed clearing, and subsequent post-fault voltage recovery to prefault voltage unless clearing the fault effectively disconnects the generator from the system.
-The clearing time requirement for a three-phase fault will be specific to the wind generating plant substation location, as determined by and documented by the Participating TO.
-The maximum clearing time the wind generating plant shall be required to withstand for a three-phase fault shall be 9 cycles after which, if the fault remains following the location-specific normal clearing time for three-phase faults, the wind generating plant may disconnect from the CAISO Controlled Grid.
-A wind generating plant shall remain interconnected during such a fault on the CAISO Controlled Grid for a voltage level as low as zero volts, as measured at the high voltage side of the wind GSU.
+1. Asynchronous Generating Facilities are required to remain in-service during three-phase faults with normal clearing (which is a time period of approximately 4 – 9 cycles) and single line to ground faults with delayed clearing, and subsequent post-fault voltage recovery to prefault voltage unless clearing the fault effectively disconnects the generator from the system.
+The clearing time requirement for a three-phase fault will be specific to the Asynchronous Generating Facility substation location, as determined by and documented by the Participating TO.
+The maximum clearing time the wind generating plant shall be required to withstand for a three-phase fault shall be nine (9) cycles after which, if the fault remains following the location-specific normal clearing time for three-phase faults, the Asynchronous Generating Facilities may disconnect from the CAISO Controlled Grid.
+A Asynchronous Generating Facility shall remain interconnected during such a fault on the CAISO Controlled Grid for a voltage level as low as zero volts, as measured at the high voltage side of the Asynchrnous Generating Facility GSU.

-2. This requirement does not apply to faults that would occur between the wind generator terminals and the high side of the GSU.
+2. This requirement does not apply to faults that would occur between the Asynchronous Generator Unit terminals and the high side of the GSU.

-3. Wind generating plants may be tripped after the fault period if this action is intended as part of a special protection system.
+3. Asynchronous Generating Facilities may be tripped after the fault period if this action is intended as part of a special protection system.

-4. Wind generating plants may meet the LVRT requirements of this standard by the performance of the generators or by installing additional equipment (e.g., Static VAr Compensator) within the wind generating plant or by a combination of generator performance and additional equipment.
+4. Asynchronous Generating Facilities may meet the LVRT requirements of this standard by the performance of the generators or by installing additional equipment (e.g., Static VAr Compensator) within the Asynchronous Generating Facility or by a combination of generator performance and additional equipment.